-- System-wide use of Test of Phonological Awareness (TOPA) and DIBELS and intervention programs (Firm Foundations, Our Turn To Talk) continue to be important for screening and tracking at-risk learners and for allocating limited resources in support of interventions. - Classroom use of Reading 44 and other programs for guided reading has provided additional support for students at risk - System-wide use of Math assessments at K, grade 6 and 8 has enabled focused interventions and supports
+- System-wide use of Test of Phonological Awareness (TOPA) and DIBELS and intervention programs (Firm Foundations, Our Turn To Talk) continue to be important for screening and tracking at-risk learners and for allocating limited resources in support of interventions. - Classroom use of Reading 44 and other programs for guided reading has provided additional support for students at risk - Implementation of school-wide programs to promote pro social behavior and selfregulated learning (e.g. Positive Behaviour Support, Minds Up, Zones of Regulation, SuperFlex, etc.) are making a positive difference for struggling readers, particularly in the primary grades - System-wide use of Math assessments at K, grade 6 and 8 has enabled focused interventions and supports